UMich-CURLY/3DMapping/README.md

 ## Use 3DMapping
 ### Dependencies
 * [Pytorch](https://pytorch.org/get-started/locally/) - we tested on PyTorch 1.10 and 1.8.2
-* [SpConv](https://github.com/traveller59/spconv) - for running JS3CNet.
-We recommend using `spconv-cu113` and we found this is an issue with using `spconv-cu102` and cpu version.
 * [Open3D](http://www.open3d.org/) - for visualizing map
+* [Spconv](https://github.com/traveller59/spconv) - Only required by JS3CNet.
+The JS3CNet is a little complicated on its dependency, please check our forked [JS3CNet](https://github.com/Song-Jingyu/JS3C-Net) to run it.

 ## Acknowledgement